• Skip to primary navigation

 • Spicy - Mix in chili oil or sriracha to the Bulldog sauce.

-• Healthy - Enjoy this chicken katsu recipe with a simple side salad featuring your favorite dressing or prepared vegetable.
+• Vegetables - Enjoy this chicken katsu recipe with a simple side salad featuring your favorite dressing or prepared vegetable.

 • Gluten free - Use gluten free panko.

-• Deluxe - Serve your Chicken Katsu with Curry (Chicken Katsu Curry) for even more flavor and richness.
+• Deluxe - Serve your chicken katsu with curry for even more flavor and richness.

 Equipment

 Chicken Katsu requires a few kitchen essentials which can be used for many other common recipes.
-To make these chicken katsu, you will need a knife, cutting board, meat tenderizer, large zip-top bag, mixing bowls, like this glass mixing bowl set, shallow dishes, fry pan or dutch oven, fish spatula, and cooling rack.
+To make these chicken katsu, you will need a knife, cutting board, meat tenderizer, large zip-top bag, mixing bowls, shallow dishes, fry pan or dutch oven, fish spatula, and cooling rack.

 Chicken Katsu cutlet with lemon wedges.